Chamber Music for the Hell of It

 What We Do

-We perform as much as possible in the harmonie’s natural habitat: beer gardens, bars, restaurants, salons and drawing rooms.
-We have played at Bubby’s restaurant in Brooklyn, the Bohemian Hall beer garden in Queens, the Underground in Manhattan and many other venues — even diplomatic residences!
+We perform as much as possible in the harmonie’s natural habitat: beer gardens, bars, restaurants, salons, parks and drawing rooms.
+We have played at Bubby’s restaurant in Brooklyn, the Bohemian Hall beer garden in Queens, the Underground in Manhattan and many other venues — even a diplomatic residence!

-The standard Viennese Harmonie consisted of pairs of oboes, clarinets, bassoons, and French horns.
+The standard Viennese harmonie ensemble consisted of pairs of oboes, clarinets, bassoons and French horns.
 A double bass or contrabassoon was often added to provide extra depth.
 Sextet variations, excluding either clarinets or oboes, were also popular.

 A Brief History of Harmoniemusik

 Harmonie music began flourishing in the second half of the 18th century, first in royal courts of minor princes and the Habsburg emperors and then among wealthy middle class families.
 The music was played to accompany meals or as after-dinner entertainment.
 Bands performed in parks, taverns and the streets of Vienna.
 For courts that could not afford their own opera companies, harmonie bands made operas — through transcriptions — accessible.